Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Why We Chose AT&T for Symmetrical Speeds

 The broadband internet industry is highly competitive.
-A handful of major companies offer similar products and prices, but not all fiber networks are the same.
-One of the biggest differentiators is upload speed, which tops out at just 35 Mbps with companies like Comcast and Spectrum.
-In most cases, advertised speed refers to the faster download rate.
-AT&T, however, is one of the few providers to offer the same ultrafast gigabit fiber and dedicated speeds for both uploading and downloading.
-That is commonly referred to as symmetrical speed.
+A handful of major companies offer similar products and prices, but not all fiber-optic internet networks are the same.
+One of the biggest differentiators is upload speed.
+With many cable providers, including Comcast and Spectrum, upload speeds are significantly slower than download speeds.
+In most cases, the advertised speed refers to the faster download rate.
+AT&T, however, is one of the few providers to offer the same ultrafast upload and download speeds across its Business Fiber and Dedicated Internet plans.
+This is commonly referred to as symmetrical speed.

 Upload speeds affect your ability to transfer files and connect to servers — both essential for data backup and video conferencing.
-For media-focused businesses or any enterprise with a large in-office staff, the ability to upload large files without interruption or communicate effectively with video conferencing tools relies on fast upload speeds.
+For media-focused businesses or any company with a sizable in-office staff, the ability to upload large files without interruption or communicate effectively via video conferencing tools depends directly on fast upload speeds.
 That’s why AT&T’s symmetrical service should be at the top of your list if it’s available in your area.

 Did You Know?Did you know